materials-marketplace/hpc-gateway-app/README.md

-# Authentication with Flask and JWT
+# MarketPlace HPC Gateway app

-## Development server
+## Development and run locally

 - Create a virtual environment, activate it and install the dependencies.
 - `pip install -U ".[dev]"`